aws/karpenter-provider-aws/website/content/en/docs/concepts/disruption.md

 #### Spot consolidation
 For spot nodes, Karpenter has deletion consolidation enabled by default.
 If you would like to enable replacement with spot consolidation, you need to enable the feature through the [`SpotToSpotConsolidation` feature flag]({{<ref "../reference/settings#features-gates" >}}).

-Cheaper spot instance types are selected with the [`price-capacity-optimized` strategy](https://aws.amazon.com/blogs/compute/introducing-price-capacity-optimized-allocation-strategy-for-ec2-spot-instances/).
-Often, the cheapest spot instance type is not launched due to the likelihood of interruption.
-As a result, Karpenter uses the number of available instance type options cheaper than the currently launched spot instance as a heuristic for evaluating whether it should launch a replacement for the current spot node.
+Lower priced spot instance types are selected with the [`price-capacity-optimized` strategy](https://aws.amazon.com/blogs/compute/introducing-price-capacity-optimized-allocation-strategy-for-ec2-spot-instances/).
+Often, the lowest priced spot instance type is not launched due to the likelihood of interruption.
+As a result, Karpenter uses the number of available instance type options with a price lower than the currently launched spot instance as a heuristic for evaluating whether it should launch a replacement for the current spot node.

 We refer to the number of instances that Karpenter has within its launch decision as a launch's "instance type flexibility."
 When Karpenter is considering performing a spot-to-spot consolidation replacement, it will check whether replacing the instance type will lead to enough instance type flexibility in the subsequent launch request.
 As a result, we get the following properties when evaluating for consolidation:
-1) We shouldn't continually consolidate down to the cheapest spot instance which might have very high rates of interruption.
+1) We shouldn't continually consolidate down to the lowest priced spot instance which might have very high rates of interruption.
 2) We launch with enough instance types that there’s high likelihood that our replacement instance has comparable availability to our current one.

 Karpenter requires a minimum instance type flexibility of 15 instance types when performing single node spot-to-spot consolidations (1 node to 1 node).
 It does not have the same instance type flexibility requirement for multi-node spot-to-spot consolidations (many nodes to 1 node) since doing so without requiring flexibility won't lead to "race to the bottom" scenarios.